Bachelor of Science, Major in Animal Science with Teaching Certification

 • Understand anatomy, physiology, and functions of the major organs and systems of livestock.

-• Manage, organize, and conduct Supervised Agricultural Experience Programs, Leadership, Career, and Speaking Development Events.
+• Manage, organize, and conduct Supervised Agricultural Experience Programs and Leadership, Career, and Speaking Development Events.

 • Utilize effective research based techniques to develop a positive classroom environment.